Ajaythepower1606/jay/README.md

-The Price to install this follow the process OK
+The process to install this follow is given below.

+First install termux app then open it.
+After that use the commands given below.

 So the steps are :-

 Step (1) => pkg install git